How Can We Effectively Deliver the Benefits of Automated Driving Technologies Over the Next Decade?

 In the eyes of the global media, the answer to this question is ‘yes’.
-Over the last 5 years, the enormous hype surrounding automated vehicles and the incredible benefits to be gained – safety, efficiency, equity – have slowly retracted to a state of realism.
+Over the last 5 years, the enormous hype surrounding automated vehicles (AV) and the incredible benefits to be gained – safety, efficiency, equity – have gradually diminished to a state of realism.

 Uber, one of the biggest AV players and beneficiaries, recently decided to terminate plans for AV taxis, selling off its autonomous division (ATG, or Advanced Technologies Group, pictured left) to Aurora in a deal worth about $4bn.
 This is a significant market signal from one of the industry pioneers who were investing close to $20mn per month for the last few years and acknowledges the huge challenges of achieving this ‘moonshot’ future.

 Around the noise of Uber’s announcements and beneath a veil of realism, the industry quietly grinds on.

 In the US, Waymo continues to make progress and last month (with little fanfare) revealed it had passed a major milestone and opened their autonomous taxi service to the public in Chandler, Arizona.
 In recent months, Zoox and Cruise have both unveiled purpose-built vehicles for ride-hailing services without a steering wheel or pedals.
 May Mobility has also announced a partnership with Via that will enable their AV shuttle vehicles to be integrated with public transportation systems.